-Finally, the current U.S. military force structure must evolve as information capabilities and affordable precision weapons become available.
-As stated earlier, the services have various initiatives that lay out general concepts to exploit these technologies as they are delivered to the operating forces.
+Finally, the current U.S military force structure must evolve as information capabilities and affordable precision weapons become available.
+As stated earlier, the services have various initiatives that layout general concepts to exploit these technologies as they are delivered to the operating forces.
 To maximize their potential, however, a coherent long-term program is required with a common horizon for all the services.

-JV 2010 provides the template to develop operational concepts to allow the United States to dominate any future adversary across all levels of armed conflict.
-Fulfillment of these concepts, while ensuring flexible options by not overspecializing the services, will be the challenge for our policy makers during the next 20 years.
+Joint Vision 2010 provides the template to develop operational concepts that would allow the United States to dominate any future adversary across all levels of armed conflict.
+Fulfillment of these concepts, while ensuring flexible options by not overspecializing the services, will be the challenge for our policy makers during the next twenty years.

-Thank-you for your attention.
+Thank-you for your attention

-"An interesting proposal," evaluates Corbett as the audience departs to critique the strategy in their own seminars.
+"An interesting proposal," evaluated Corbett as the audience departed to critique the strategy in their own seminars.

-"Yes," Clausewitz agrees, "worthy of further consideration.
+"Yes," Clausewitz agreed, "worthy of further consideration.
 I was surprised, however, that he failed during the concluding remarks to stress the philosophical challenge required of commanders to allow their subordinate units almost complete independence in the execution of operations."

-"For their conventional forces," Liddell Hart responds, "it will undoubtedly be an adjustment.
-They will learn to focus on the emergent strategic goal of this complex offense vice the maneuver of troops.
+For their conventional forces," Liddell Hart responded, "it will undoubtedly be an adjustment They will learn to focus on the emergent strategic goal of this complex offense vice the maneuver of troops.
 The American special operation forces and certain naval components have experience in this form of command strategy.
 I think the larger challenge, however, will be to identify strategic measures to evaluate the effectiveness of an accelerated cumulative strategy while the offense is in progress."

-"Truly a consideration," interrupts Sun-Tzu.
-"It is time, however, for us to disperse to the various seminars and inspire the young men and women to explore these ideas.
+"Truly a consideration," interrupted Sun-Tzu "It is time, however, for us to disperse to the various seminars and inspire the young men and women to explore these ideas.
 There is much more for the strategist to ponder!"

-Jomini turns to Clausewitz and whispers, "Must he always have the final word?"

-"Yes!" is Sun Tzu's reply.
+Jomini turned to Clausewitz and whispered, 'Must he always have the final word?"
+"Yes!" came Sun Tzu's reply.